We receive questions everyday from potential clients about consumer rights, including rights under the Fair Credit Reporting Act (FCRA).

 A. YES.
 A low credit score can prevent you from getting credit.
-Consumers with low credit scores who get credit may get credit at a higher interest rate.
-As a result, consumers with low credit scores pay more for the same products than consumers with higher credit scores.
+Consumers with low credit scores who get approved for credit may receive credit at a higher interest rate.
+As a result, consumers with low credit scores pay more for the same loans than consumers with higher credit scores.
 Job applicants may also be turned down because of a low credit score, poor credit history or public records (convictions, bankruptcies, liens).

 Q. CAN MY EMPLOYER OR POTENTIAL EMPLOYER PULL MY CREDIT REPORT?

-It is a violation of the Fair Credit Reporting Act for an employer or potential employer to pull your credit report without your permission in writing.
+It is a violation of the Fair Credit Reporting Act for an employer or potential employer to pull your credit report without your written permission to do so.

 Q. CAN ANYONE ELSE GET A COPY OF MY CREDIT REPORT?